ydydsnyd/mono/doc/docs/app-features.md

 The thing to understand is that **you do not have to write _any_ code to get these behaviors**.
 You write your Replicache app almost entirely client-side, and you get:

 - Optimistic mutations everywhere, automatically.
-- Correct rollback and reconciliaton when server mutation is different than optimistic.
+- Rollback and reconciliaton when server mutation is different than optimistic.
 - Instant UI, even when network is slow.
 - Offline support.